jfr3000/drip/README.md

 # Bloody Health Cycle Tracker

 A menstrual cycle tracking app that's open-source and leaves your data on your phone.
-Use it to track your menstrual cycle or for fertility awareness!
+Use it to track your menstrual cycle and/or for fertility awareness!

 ## Development setup
 1. Install [Android Studio](https://developer.android.com/studio/) - you'll need it to install some dependencies.